marctrem/usbarmory-wiki-fork/Hardware-security-features-(Mk-II).md

 loaded it exposes its algorithms through the Crypto API interface (see `/proc/crypto`).

+## Random Number Generator (RNGB) - i.MX6ULZ

+On boards mounting the i.MX6ULZ SoC option the CAAM TRNG functionality is replaced with a dedicated RNGB block, which incorporates a TRNG.

+The RNGB driver is included and operational in modern Linux kernels, once loaded it enables the component within Linux hw_random framework (see `/dev/hwrng` and `rng-tools`).

 ## Secure Non-Volatile Storage (SNVS)

 From the i.MX6UL datasheet: "Secure Non-Volatile Storage, including Secure Real